Popcorn-Factory/Arsonist-RoR2/Thunderstorerelease/README.md

     - Added UI element to show how many Anticipations stocks are shown
         - Up to 10, doesn't show more than 10 but if the config is changed it will still calculate in the background
             - The buff counter at the bottom still counts the stacks.
+    - Fixing images on Readme, broken cause I was stupid and used Discord as a CDN lmao

 - 2.0.0
     - New Content: